Fleny113/EndpointMapper/README.md

 }
 ```

-You can see more examples in the `EndpointMapper.TestApplication` and `EndpointMapper.TestApplication.NativeAOT` projects.
+You can see more examples in the `testing/TestApplication` and `testing/NativeAOT` projects.

 ## Updating to v3